DIY Bookshelf Ideas For Every Space, Style And Budget

 9. Industrial Bookcase

-Give your DIY bookcase a chic, industrial vibe by incorporating metal pipes into its design.
+Give your DIY bookcase a mid-century modern, industrial vibe by incorporating metal pipes into its design.
 The pipes can serve a practical role if they’re a part of the bookshelf structure but they also play a decorative role.
 Check out rogueengineer for some great plans and instructions on how to build this industrial bookcase from scratch.

 10. Rustic DIY Bookshelves